phoenixframework/phoenix/bonus_guides/D_mix_tasks.md

 #### `mix phoenix.gen.channel`

 This task will generate a basic Phoenix channel as well a test case for it.
-It takes only two arguments, the module name for the channel and plural used as the topic.
+It takes the module name for the channel as argument:

 ```console
 $ mix phoenix.gen.channel Room